Gumichan01/target-xplosion/README.md

 ### Prerequisites ###

 The game depends on [LunatiX][] and [TinyXML2][].
-TinyXML2 is provide, but you need to generate the library files of LunatiX in order to compile the game.
+TinyXML2 is provided, but you need to generate the library files of LunatiX in order to compile the game.
 Please take a look on the README of LunatiX for more information about how to install it.